Students are able to file a 2017-18 FAFSA starting October 1, 2016!

 One-on-one assistance from professional staff for existing college students, high school seniors and parents to submit FAFSA (Free Application for Federal Student Aid) for any college or university before the priority deadline.
 This help is offered without appointment on a first-come-first-served basis and there is NO cost (free service).
-Check out all of our boot camp and training events below.
+Check out all of our events below.

 What is FAFSA?